EverQuest: Servers

 The game runs on multiple game servers, each with a unique name for identification.
 These names were originally the deities of the world of Norrath.
 In technical terms, each game server is actually a cluster of server machines.
 Once a character is created, it can be played only on that server unless the character is transferred to a new server by the customer service staff, generally for a fee.
 Each server often has a unique community and people often include the server name when identifying their character outside of the game.

 There is an official EverQuest server list, as well as unofficial 3rd-party servers.
-For example, the Project 1999 EverQuest servers are intended to recreate EverQuest in the state it existed in the year it launched and the two subsequent expansions.
-Referred to as the “Classic Trilogy”.
+For example, the Project 1999 EverQuest servers are intended to recreate EverQuest in the state it existed in the year it launched and the two subsequent expansions, referred to as the "Classic Trilogy".

 OS X

-SOE devoted one server (Al'Kabor) to an OS X version of the game, which opened for beta testing in early 2003, and officially released on June 24, 2003.
+SOE devoted one server (Al'Kabor) to an OS X version of the game, which opened for beta testing in early 2003, and officially released on June 24 of the same year.
 The game was never developed beyond the Planes of Power expansion, and contained multiple features and bugs not seen on PC servers, as a side-effect of the codebase having been split from an early Planes of Power date but not updated with the PC codebase.
 In January 2012, SOE announced plans to shut down the server, but based on the passionate response of the player base, rescinded the decision and changed Al'Kabor to a free-to-play subscription model.
 At about the same time, SOE revised the Macintosh client software to run natively on Intel processors.
 Players running on older, PowerPC-based systems lost access to the game at that point.
-Finally in November 2013, SOE closed Al'Kabor.
+SOE closed Al'Kabor server in November 2013.